beechit/MisterMaks-EHRM/Packages/Beech/Beech.Workflow/Documentation/Index.rst

 (first we should use contract creator, because hierarchy is not implemented yet). this task is not closable. and should say something Set status of (persons) contract.

-when status is set to accepted wordflow IV starts when status is set to rejected or other statusses the task will be automaticly closed.
+when status is set to accepted workflow IV starts when status is set to rejected or other states the task will be automatically closed.

 New contract workflow IV